sanjeed5/quartz/content/garden todos.md

 - [ ] add a random page button
 - [ ] add a nownownow page
+- [ ] Add visitor count total and on each page - https://sanjeed.goatcounter.com/help/visitor-counter
+- [ ]

 # All Tasks from Blog
 ```dataview